ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. Validate the POST request belongs to a currently active account, as described in Message Transport.
-2. Check that the payload of the JWS is a well-formed JWS object (the "inner JWS")
+2. Check that the payload of the JWS is a well-formed JWS object (the "inner JWS").
 3. Check that the JWS protected header of the inner JWS has a "jwk" field.
-4. Check that the inner JWS verifies using the key in its "jwk" field
+4. Check that the inner JWS verifies using the key in its "jwk" field.
-5. Check that the payload of the inner JWS is a well-formed key-change object (as described above)
+5. Check that the payload of the inner JWS is a well-formed key-change object (as described above).
-6. Check that the "url" parameters of the inner and outer JWSs are the same
+6. Check that the "url" parameters of the inner and outer JWSs are the same.
-7. Check that the "account" field of the key-change object contains the URL for the account matching the old key
+7. Check that the "account" field of the key-change object contains the URL for the account matching the old key.
 8. Check that the "newKey" field of the key-change object contains the key used to sign the inner JWS.